top of page

 Connect with Us

-Interested in engaging us for a workshop, consultancy, or partnership project ?
-Email hello@foodcitizen.sg or fill out the form below to start a conversation.
+Interested to engage us for a paid workshop or collaboration?
+Email us at hello@foodcitizen.sg or complete the form below to start a conversation.

 Thank you for taking time to send a message!
 We will be in touch.